mahdi-b/symTyper_docs/defs.rst

 AMBIGUOUS
 +++++++++

 This is a clade-relevant definition.
-Is a sequence
+An ambiguous sequence is one that has more than one satisfctory clade hit.

 .. _perfect: